 How to Block Emails: A Comprehensive Guide

 No one likes getting unwanted emails.
-Spam emails can carry threats like malware and getting messages from unknown senders is just annoying!
+These so-called spam emails can carry threats such as malware while receiving messages from unknown senders is just annoying!

-You’re not alone.
-According to Statista, spam messages accounted for 53.95% of email traffic generated in March 2020.
-In 2018, 281.8 billion emails were sent on a daily basis, including billions of marketing emails.
+According to Statista, spam messages accounted for 45.1% of email traffic generated in March 2021.
+In 2020, roughly 306.4 billion emails were sent on a daily basis, including billions of marketing emails.

-Promotional messages may seem harmless at first but too many may flood your inbox, especially if you often receive them.
-Malicious email may contain hazardous links or software too.
-Once opened, it can activate and infiltrate your device.
+Promotional messages may seem harmless at first but too many may flood your inbox, especially if you receive them all the time.
+Malicious emails may also contain hazardous links or software too.
+Once opened, they can activate and infiltrate your device.

-To prevent this from ever happening, we’ll teach you how you can block unwanted emails in your computer or from your email provider.
+To prevent this from ever happening, we’ll teach you the best ways to block unwanted emails in your computer or from your email provider.

 Why am I getting unwanted emails?